pb4git/Nash-DQN-CSB-Article/README.md

 # CSB-Q-Learning

+In 2017, we (Agade and pb4) had a go at cracking Coders Strike Back (CSB) with Reinforcement Learning methods.
+Despite mitigated results at the time, our second attempt took place early in 2019.
+This endeavor proved to be a huge success : we now occupy the number 1 spot on the leaderboard, and have achieved over 95% winrate against Pen's previously uncontested AI.
-Since the new year we have been attempting reinforcement learning (RL) on Coders Strike Back (CSB) again.
-This time we have had a lot more success and reached the number 1 spot on the leaderboard, achieving close to 100% winrate against Pen's excellent AI which stood unchallenged for long.
-We are thrilled with this achievement and the fact that we have inspired other players like fenrir to pursue the same goal.
-With the Xmas Rush contest, players brought MCTS and simultaneous-move handling techniques which had been previously unseen on Codingame (CG).
-And similarly with this work we hope to bring new techniques of reinforcement learning on the platform.
+We are thrilled with this achievement and the fact that we have inspired other players to pursue the same goal.
+CSB is a fertile multiplayer puzzle where the widest variety of algorithms is/are (? je dirais is) showcased at the top of the leaderboard before disseminating on the platform.
+And similarly with this work, we hope to bring new techniques of reinforcement learning on the platform.

 1- Ré-expliquer comment on a fait un runner simple, ça permet de ré-introduire les bases du Q-learning (évaluer chaque action + lister les raffinements utilisés come PER IS, double, etc..)